> Folk Music > Songs > Tail Toddle

 Sangsters sang Tail Toddle in 2000 on their Greentrax CD Sharp and Sweet.

-Tony Cuffe sang Tail Toddle on his posthumous Greentrax CD Sae Will We Yet, released in 2003.
+Tony Cuffe recorded Tail Toddle in 2000.
+This was released in 2003 on his posthumous Greentrax CD Sae Will We Yet.
+Stuart Eydmann noted:

 Alistair Ogilvy sang Tail Toddle on the TMSA Young Trad Tour 2011.